swocketing/swocketing/README.md

 i also use he him pronouns heh no they them pls

+i sit in the sprunki / phighting / sonic area!!

 im french ( sorry ) and Mexican!! i do say slurs i can reclaim and if that makes u uncomfy pls tell me! im kinda bad w tone,,

 **BFYI:**